xolox/python-vcs-repo-mgr/README.rst

        -v, --verbose               make more noise
        -h, --help                  show this message and exit

-     The value of --revision defaults to `master' for git repositories and `default' for Mercurial repositories.
+     The value of --revision defaults to `last:1' for Bazaar repositories, `master' for git repositories and `default' for Mercurial repositories.

 Before you can use the ``vcs-tool`` command you have to create a configuration
 file: